 Faculty and Staff

 Economics is demanding but it is also very rewarding.

 What degrees in economics are offered at UMSL?

 The department offers the following degrees: BA in economics, BS in economics, dual-degree BS/MA in economics, MA in economics, dual MBA/MA in economics.

-Where do I find information on undergraduate studies in Economics?
+Where do I find information on the Dual-Degree (BS/MA) in Economics?

 Where do I find information on the Certificate of Actuarial Studies?